-Note: • The described procedure is a guideline, which has to be adapted to the specific diesel engine in each case.
+- The described procedure is a guideline, which has to be adapted to the specific diesel engine in each case.
 Work sequence details may vary from engine to engine.
-Consult your contact person if you have any questions.

-- · For nuclear power station engines, re-preservation on the test stand or on site is recommended. - · Where possible, carry out the individual preservation measures at the same time - Re-preservation takes place according to the specified re-preservation intervals depending on the storage conditions (→ Page 26).
+Contact your MTU representative if you have any questions. - For nuclear power station engines, re-preservation on the test bench or on site is recommended. - Where possible, carry out the individual preservation measures at the same time - Re-preservation takes place according to the specified re-preservation intervals depending on the storage conditions (→ Page 25).

 Preservation Preservation procedure Preparation Check of local specifications.
-NOTE: Prior to engine storage with filled medium circuits, clarify whether this is permissible with regard to hazardous goods and en- vironmental protection regulations.
+NOTE: Prior to engine storage with filled medium circuits, clarify whether this is permissible with regard to hazardous goods and environmental protection regulations.
 If necessary, clean the engine prior to (re-)preservation.
 NOTE: Only bar the engine after it has been primed.
 Therefore, first prime the engine with approved corrosion inhibitor and then build up oil pressure, then preserve the coolant circuit as well as the combustion chamber.
 Lube oil circuit Drain old oil if necessary.
 Remove priming connection from crankcase.
 Connect oil priming pump.
 Use the oil priming pump to pump approved corrosion inhibitor into the oil circuit.
-Use corrosion inhibitor that is suitable for internal preservation of the unfilled engine. (→ Page 17).
+Use corrosion inhibitor that is suitable for internal preservation of the unfilled engine. (→ Page 16).
 Remove the turbocharger oil return line, which is the last element in the oil circuit to be supplied with oil.
 Pump oil under pressure into the circuit until it emerges from the oil return line of the turbocharger.
 Reinstall turbocharger oil return line.
 This ensures that the entire lube oil circuit is completely filled.
 Bar engine manually one to two rotations.
 Leave the oil in the engine.
 Coolant circuit Drain remaining coolant (if present) and dispose of.
-Completely fill coolant circuit with approved corrosion inhibitor concentration suitable for a filled engine (→ Page 19).
+Completely fill coolant circuit with approved corrosion inhibitor concentration suitable for a filled engine (→ Page 18).
 Open all thermostats so that the inhibitor concentration reaches all areas of the coolant circuit.
 Leave the inhibitor concentration in the engine.
 NOTE: Mixing of different inhibitor concentrations is impermissible.
 Seal all coolant openings airtight.
-Fuel system For field engines that have no operation option and which were initially preserved according to the correct Rolls-Royce Solutions process, re-preservation of the fuel system can be omitted.
+Fuel system For field engines that have no operation option and which were initially preserved according to the correct MTU process, re-preservation of the fuel system can be omitted.
 If necessary, replace injectors and parts after the function test prior to putting the engine into operation.

 Preservation Preservation procedure Combustion chamber Seal the decompression openings.
 Open air pipe downstream of intercooler.
 When oil pressure has built up, use a fine-atomizing spray gun to spray approved corrosion inhibitor for approx. 15 seconds into the openings of the air pipes.
-Use the starting system to bar the en- gine.
+Use the starting system to bar the engine.
 The engine must not start!
-Use corrosion inhibitor for internal preservation of the oil circuit (→ Page 17).
+Use corrosion inhibitor for internal preservation of the oil circuit (→ Page 16).
 Carefully seal air inlet and exhaust outlet.
-This prevents venting via the opened inlet and exhaust valves at the cylinders in overlap po- sition.
-Non-painted parts (external pres- ervation) • Coat or spray non-painted parts of the outer shell with corrosion in- hibitor for external preservation (→ Page 23).
+This prevents venting via the opened inlet and exhaust valves at the cylinders in overlap position.
+Non-painted parts (external preservation) Coat or spray non-painted parts of the outer shell with corrosion inhibitor for external preservation (→ Page 22).

-Note: • The described procedure is a guideline, which has to be adapted to the specific diesel engine in each case.
+- The described procedure is a guideline, which has to be adapted to the specific diesel engine in each case.
 Work sequence details may vary from engine to engine.
-Consult your contact person if you have any questions.

-- · For nuclear power station engines, re-preservation on the test stand or on site is recommended. - Where possible, carry out the individual preservation measures at the same time - Re-preservation takes place according to the specified re-preservation intervals depending on the storage conditions (→ Page 27) - CAUTION: Seal off all medium circuits airtight immediately after draining the preservative.
+Contact your MTU representative if you have any questions. - For nuclear power station engines, re-preservation on the test bench or on site is recommended. - Where possible, carry out the individual preservation measures at the same time - Re-preservation takes place according to the specified re-preservation intervals depending on the storage conditions (→ Page 26) - CAUTION: Seal off all medium circuits airtight immediately after draining the preservative.